pauleen123/last-project/README.md

 * Open the index file from the zipped file with any browser.

 ### Technology  Used
-* HTML - which was used to develope the structure of the pages.
+* HTML - which was used to develop the structure of the pages.

 * CSS - which was used to style the User Interface.

-* JS - hich as used to build the actual orkings o the app
+* JS - which as used to build the actual workings o the app

 MIT License